 Chocolate, onions, lawn chemicals and rodent poisons can be fatal to your dog, if you think your dog has been poisoned, contact/take your dog to a vet immediately.

-Dog training is essential in your dog being confident and feeling safe;
+Dog training is an essential part of French Bulldog Care – especially if you want your dog to be confident and feel safe;

 - Be consistent in your dog’s training;

 - Speak to your trainer about best practices;

 - Always praise your dog for good deeds/behavior;

 - Always walk your dog outside of his regular living space/garden;

 - Make sure your dog is on a leash when walking him/her;